benchristel/lexica/src/ogtrta-wordlist.md

 ### Word order

-The basic word order in OGTRTA is **VOS** or verb-object-subject.
+The basic word order in declarative sentences in OGTRTA is **VOS** or verb-object-subject.
 Wait, come back!
 The subject is usually fronted via a transformation, so **SVO** word order is more common in actual sentences.
 Additionally, OGTRTA is a reversible syntax: the right-hand side of all the syntax production rules can be reversed, producing an **SOV** language.
 Backing the subject of an SOV sentence produces **OVS**.

 The other possible word orders, **VSO** and **OSV**, are not directly supported.
 If you really want to make a VSO language with OGTRTA, you can probably figure something out, but this guide will not describe how to do it.